 What are the stages of lymphedema?

-The severity of lymphedema can be understood through its stage:
+The severity of lymphedema is understandable through its stage:

-Stage 1: The affected area begins to swell.
+- Stage 1: The affected area begins to swell.
 The arm, leg, or affected part has grown larger or more stiff.
-Swelling in the arms or legs gets better when they are lifted.
+Swelling in the arms or legs gets better when you lift them.

-Stage 2: Greater edema than stage 1, which does not get better when the arm or leg is raised.
+- Stage 2: Greater edema than stage 1,raising the arm or leg isn’t helpful.
 More significant in size than stage 1, the afflicted region is hard.

 Know the signs of cellulitis in lymphedema